Where are Hallmark products made? It depends, on the product and what step in the process of creating them you're asking about.

-- Most greeting cards available in the United States are produced here, by Hallmark employees in our manufacturing facilities in Topeka and Lawrence, Kan.
-(Greeting card production will be consolidated into the Lawrence plant by the end of 2013).
+- Most greeting cards available in the United States are produced here, by Hallmark employees in our greeting card production center in Lawrence, Kan.

-- Party plates, cups and napkins and rolls of gift wrap are made by Hallmark employees in our manufacturing plant in Leavenworth, Kan.
-They make some products for our Crayola subsidiary too.
+- Ribbons, bows, stickers, rolls of gift wrap and other specialty products are produced by Hallmarkers in our Leavenworth, Kan., plant.
+They make some products for our Crayola subsidiary, too.

 - Keepsake Ornaments and most gift products are designed in the U.S. and produced overseas.
 The capabilities of overseas factories to provide cost-effective solutions for plastics, plush and electronics make overseas production most feasible.

 - Wherever they're produced, they all end up at distribution centers in Enfield, Conn. (shipping to retail stores in the eastern part of the country) or Liberty, Mo. (shipping to stores in the midwest and west).

 - Envelopes for U.S.-made greeting cards are made by Hallmarkers in the Lawrence, Kan., production center.